 Tax Scams/Consumer Alerts

-Aggressive and threatening phone calls by criminals impersonating IRS agents remain a major threat to taxpayers, but now the IRS is receiving new reports of scammers calling under the guise of verifying tax return information over the phone.
+Remember: Scammers Change Tactics -- Aggressive and threatening phone calls by criminals impersonating IRS agents remain a major threat to taxpayers, but variations of the IRS impersonation scam continue year-round and they tend to peak when scammers find prime opportunities to strike.

-The IRS has seen an approximate 400 percent surge in phishing and malware incidents so far in the 2016 tax season.
+The IRS saw an approximate 400 percent surge in phishing and malware incidents in the 2016 tax season.

-The emails are designed to trick taxpayers into thinking these are official communications from the IRS or others in the tax industry, including tax software companies.
-The phishing schemes can ask taxpayers about a wide range of topics.
-E-mails can seek information related to refunds, filing status, confirming personal information, ordering transcripts and verifying PIN information.
+Scam emails are designed to trick taxpayers into thinking these are official communications from the IRS or others in the tax industry, including tax software companies.
+These phishing schemes can ask taxpayers about a wide range of topics.
+Emails can seek information related to refunds, filing status, confirming personal information, ordering transcripts and verifying PIN information.

 Variations of these scams can be seen via text messages, and the communications are being reported in every section of the country.